 Rows of cute bungalows have been transformed into Rainey Street, a lively scene of restaurants, bars and food trucks.
-Have brunch at the newly expanded Banger’s Sausage House & Beer Garden or dinner at Emmer & Rye (open for patio dining and takeout), hailed by Bon Appétit as one of the best restaurants in the country.
-Right outside draft wine bar The Drafting Room you’ll find the charming outdoor L’Estelle House, specializing in French fusion with a Texas twist.
+Have brunch at the newly expanded Banger’s Sausage House & Beer Garden (re-opening October 1) or dinner at Emmer & Rye (open for patio dining and takeout), hailed by Bon Appétit as one of the best restaurants in the country.
+Right outside patio draft wine bar The Drafting Room you’ll find the charming outdoor L’Estelle House, specializing in French fusion with a Texas twist.
 Find hotels near Rainey Street.

 Red River Cultural District

 Sixth Street has always had a quirky allure, with its loud bars sharing space with world-class hotels.
 Easy Tiger Bake Shop & Beer Garden is a popular place for craft beer (Linc location open for curbside, delivery and outdoor dining while the Sixth Street location is temporarily closed), artisan soft pretzels and competitive ping pong games.
-Plan ahead to eat at Daruma Ramen, an intimate restaurant making some of the most authentic ramen in town.
-Maggie Mae’s rooftop is always packed with people dancing and drinking.
+Maggie Mae’s rooftop is a great place for dancing and drinking (temporarily closed).
 You won’t get in without a reservation, but Midnight Cowboy (reservations available starting in October), a speakeasy that takes pride in its creative cocktails, is well worth the extra effort.
 Stop in at Casino El Camino for a late-night burger.
 Or enjoy Tex-Mex cuisine with a frosty margarita on the rooftop patio at Iron Cactus.
 Find hotels near Sixth Street.

 At The Arboretum, a park-like outdoor shopping center, try rich southwestern fare at Z'Tejas (open for dine-in and takeout) or wood-fired pizza at Brick Oven (open for takeout and delivery).
 Then shop for fancy olive oils at Austin-owned Con’ Olio or taste regional Mexican fare at Manuels (open for patio, dine-in and takeout).
 Find hotels near The Arboretum.

 Fresa's.
 Credit Nick Simonite.